-Usually, Minneriya safari lasts about 2 hours, within 2 hours travellers are able to cover most places where animals can be seen.
+Usually, the Minneriya safari lasts about 2 hours, within 2 hours travellers are able to cover most places where animals can be seen.
 But in some cases, you might spend 3 or 4 hours in the park.
 It all depends on the jeep driver and the guide.
-Most drivers and the guides willing to give the best safari experience to their guests and therefore they try to show as much animal as possible to the travellers, therefore, they spend little bit longer in the park.
+Most drivers and guides are willing to give the best safari experience to their guests and therefore they try to show as many animals as possible to the travellers, therefore, they spend a little bit longer in the park.

 Early morning before the sun blasts in full force or in the afternoon.
 The morning Minneriya safari should begin at around 6.00 am.
 It is easy to spot animals in the early hours before the sun blasts in full force.
 As the temperature rises it gets difficult to spot animals in the park, because animals move to shaded areas in order to avoid the heat.
 The afternoon Minneriyaa safari should begin at around 2.00 pm, as the sun retreats the temperature in the park reduces and animals started to show up again.

-Minneriya national park opens daily from 6.00 AM to 6 P.M
+Minneriya national park is open for safari tours daily from 6.00 AM to 6 P.M

 Why you should choose Seerendipity tours for Minneriya national park tour